Judith Arcana

-Judith Arcana is an American writer of poems, stories, essays and books.
+Judith Arcana was an American writer of poems, stories, essays and books.
 She was a teacher for forty years and her writing has appeared in journals and anthologies since the early 1980s.
 She has been an activist for reproductive justice since spending two years in the Jane Collective, Chicago's underground abortion service (1970–72).
 Arcana is notable for her insistence on the organically political nature of art and literature.

 Personal life

-Born February 5, 1943 in Cleveland, Ohio, she is the daughter of Anne Solomon and Norman Rosenfield.
+Born February 5, 1943, in Cleveland, Ohio, she is the daughter of Anne Solomon and Norman Rosenfield.
 Following the death of Anne Rosenfield in March 1944, Norman Rosenfield married Ida Epstein in July 1945.

 Arcana was raised with communist and socialist extended family, which she has credited in part for her activism.

 Arcana's family moved frequently during her childhood, with stints in Milwaukee and Gary, Indiana, where they attended an Orthodox synagogue, as it was the only synagogue in the area.
 Arcana did not have a bat mitzvah, as it was not common in her community at the time.

 At a young age, Arcana decided to become a teacher, "partly out of interest and partly because, in those days, there were only a few things a girl could be".